caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

  * There was one app server running on DigitalOcean, plus the hosted Postgres database.
  * To deploy, I used a script that SSHed into that server and did a `git pull`

- This was fine to begin with however there were several issues:
+ This was fine to begin with, however there were several issues:

 1. My setup compiles and minifies CSS and Javascript on the server.
-This resulted in up to 10 seconds for the server respond after a deployment.
-Some users also ran into `Bad Gateway` errors 💥.
+This resulted in up to 10 seconds for the server to respond after a deployment.
+Some users ran into `Bad Gateway` errors 💥.
 2. A bug in production could be fixed by checking out the previous commit.
 However, this invariably took too long and always involved frenzied googling of the correct git commands.
 3. There was no way of testing the production setup, other than in production.